sarakhan011/WorkTrack-API-Testing/README.md

 # WorkTrack-API-Testing
 # Employee Management API

-REST API for managing employee records.
+## Overview

+This project is a RESTful WorkTrack API built using Python, Flask, SQLAlchemy, and MySQL.
+It provides complete CRUD (Create, Read, Update, Delete) functionality for managing employee records through HTTP requests.
+The API can be tested using Postman and includes automated tests written with pytest.

 ## Features

-- View employees
+- Retrieve all employees
+- Retrieve an employee by ID
-- Add employees
+- Add a new employee
-- Update employee information
+Update a existing employee
-- Delete employees
+Delete an employee
+JSON-based request and response handling
+MySQL database integration using SQLAlchemy
+API testing with Postman
+Automated testing using pytest

 ## Technologies